openshift/hypershift/docs/content/reference/api.md

 OpenShift is allowed to import images from, extra CA trust bundles for external registries, and policies to block or allow registry hostnames.
-When exposing OpenShift&rsquo;s image registry to the public, this also lets cluster admins specify the external hostname.</p>
+When exposing OpenShift&rsquo;s image registry to the public, this also lets cluster admins specify the external hostname.
+Changing this value will trigger a rollout for all existing NodePools in the cluster.
+TODO(alberto): elaborate why.</p>
 </td>
 </tr>
 <tr>